vsimko/rroad/inst/RoadFeatures.md

 ## [1] 9091
 ```

-First, we generate some random data.
-This can be later replaced by real dataset
-obrained from a 3D accelerometer.
-We need to trim NA valued from the signal,
-because the interpolation wouldn't work.
+First, we use some sample data obrained from a 3D-accelerometer.
+We need to trim NA valued from the signal, because there might be gaps (NA values) and the interpolation doesn't work with NAs.

 ```r